From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 git push -u origin feature/modulo

 Then open a pull request and let CI validate before merge.
+This small discipline helps avoid environment-specific surprises.

-Step 2: Understand the Application Code
+Step 2: Understand the application code

 This file keeps pure math logic: